0

 Barrier Against Infections

 These are like the bouncers at the club, keeping harmful microbes out.
-Without enough vitamin A, these defenses weaken, making it easier for infections to slip through.
+Without enough vitamin A, the mucous linings weaken, making it easier for infections to slip through.

-To keep these barriers strong, focus on foods rich in beta-carotene (which our bodies convert into vitamin A), such as sweet potatoes, carrots, and leafy greens.
+To keep these barriers strong, focus on foods rich in beta-carotene (which our bodies convert into vitamin A), such as carrots and leafy greens.
 The brighter or darker the vegetable's color, the more beta-carotene it packs.

 Unlocking Immune Power